plynx-team/plynx/README.md

 # Build Plynx elements
 ##########################################

-# Block is a metaclass that declares the interface to an existing block
+# Operation is a metaclass that declares the interface to an existing operation
 # in the Plynx database
-Split = Block(
+Split = Operation(
     id='5ae6b0123136050000d8711a',
     title='Split Train Test',
     inputs=['sample.py', 'data'],